Sometimes (film)

 drama film, written and directed by Priyadarshan.
-Produced by Isari Ganesh, Prabhu Deva and A. L. Vijay, the film features Prakash Raj, Sriya Reddy and Ashok Selvan.
+Produced by Ishari K. Ganesh, Prabhu Deva and A. L. Azhagappan, the film features Prakash Raj, Sriya Reddy and Ashok Selvan.
 The music was composed by Ilaiyaraaja and the cinematographer was Sameer Thahir.

 The film was released on 1 May 2018 on Netflix.
 It was among the top ten shortlisted films for the 74th Golden Globe Awards, but was not nominated.

 Plot

 The story follows seven strangers who are waiting for their HIV test results in a private clinic.

 Thrown together by circumstance, most are initially reluctant to reveal anything about themselves, eventually swapping stories of the life circumstances that have led to their suspecting that they have HIV.
 Krishnamurthy, an elderly married man, had sex with a prostitute while on a work trip to Kolkata a few years earlier and learned that the colleague who encouraged him to do so died of AIDS recently, leading Krishnamurthy to get tested himself.
 Balamurugan, a younger man, had a premarital affair with a nurse working in an AIDS ward who succumbed to AIDS herself.
 Now married and with a baby on the way, he is concerned and wants to rule out the possibility of AIDS.
 Sheila George, a young woman on the cusp of marriage, was raped by a stranger while on a train journey and now, engaged to her childhood friend, wants to ensure she is not putting him at risk.
 There are also four others: a senior policeman Karunakaran who we learn frequents prostitutes; a lawyer who received a blood transfusion which could have been infected; a real estate agent who ran over an AIDS patient while drunk-driving and took him to the hospital while both he and the victim bled on each other, potentially leading to infection; and a college-going boy who shared a syringe with a late fellow drug addicted college goer (now dead from AIDS).